ElemeFE/element/examples/docs/en-US/message.md

       open5() {
         this.$message({
           showClose: true,
-          message: 'This is a message'
+          message: 'This is a message.'
         });
       },